albertodeago/clean-architecture/service-todo/README.md

 ## TODO

 - [x] fully implement CRUD and use-cases to see how it fits
-- [ ] add eslint and try to force project structure
+- [x] add eslint and try to force project structure
-- [ ] would it be easier with Zod?
+- [ ] add tests
 - [ ] add logs
 - [ ] handle errors
-- [ ] add tests
 - [ ] add observability
 - [ ] add metrics
+- [ ] would it be easier with Zod?
 - [ ] can we make things dependant to the env like AleF was showing me?
 - [ ] dockerize
 - [ ] can we remove useless checks in todo-memory if we switch to a fp-ts approach of error handling?